certik/theoretical-physics/src/quantum/dft.rst

     \psi_{nlm} = R_{nl} Y_{lm}

-and we need to solve the following Kohn Sham equations:
+and we need to solve the following Kohn-Sham equations:

 .. math::